kayak01legit/polinkaystinova01/resources/notes.md

 Load Balancing Success usually comes to those who are too busy to be looking for it.
 Cloud Cloud Functions API Gateway Cache Invalidation
+Scalability Event-driven Architecture Data Pipeline Success is not in what you have, but who you are.
+Cloud API Server Response Artificial Intelligence Container Orchestration Lambda Functions Sharding Multi-threading Work hard in silence, let your success be your noise.